datacult/AE-coding-conventions/dc-dbt_style.md

 #### SQL Code Linting and PreCommit

-Refer to this [repo](https://github.com/datacult/dbt-project-guidelist) for my details on how to ensure all codes are properly linted and dbt codes with the minimum requires;
+Refer to this [repo](https://github.com/datacult/dbt-project-guidelist) for more details on how to ensure all codes are properly linted and dbt codes with the minimum requires;
 * Models with basic Testing
 * Modes with descriptions
 * Etc.